MaxMonteil/dotfiles/README.md

 ## Automatic Setup

-I got AI to write a bash script running through the manual steps below automatically.
+A zsh script that runs through the manual steps below automatically.

 It will ask for confirmation before every step and should make setting up a new machine easier.

-I haven't used this script yet so user beware!

-> It doesn't have any dangerous steps like `rm -rf /` so it should be fine...

 ### Run the setup script